PostHog/posthog.com/contents/blog/the-posthog-array-1-12-0.md

 ## PostHog news

-We launched [a new version of our website!](https://posthog.com).
-Lottie and Ben have done an amazing job getting this live.
+We launched [a new version of our website!](https://posthog.com) Lottie and Ben have done an amazing job getting this live.
 We decided to go with a 80's-addidas-retro-snes look, combined with hedgehogs.

 ### Open roles

 Full stack or growth engineers - [we want you!](https://posthog.com/careers)

-We've also started looking for a Ops type person - someone that can take charge of the operational side of a quickly growing, completely remote company.